Skip to content

 Portfolio deploys

-• Netlify and GitHub Pages workflows validate builds before publishing personal portfolio sites and static templates.
+• Netlify and GitHub Pages workflows validate builds before publishing personal sites and templates.

 Proof links: CI/CD workflow notes